 Numbness, tingling, or pain in the hands is a common symptom of MS. Symptoms that affect the hands result in less functionality and more difficulty in performing everyday tasks.

-People with MS who feel pain or numbness in their hands can try the following exercises to regain function and strength in them:
+The National Multiple Sclerosis Society recommends the following exercises to help regain function and strength in them:

 Finger flexion and extension

-- Begin with the palm facing down and the fingers relaxed.
+- begin with the palm facing down with the fingers relaxed

 Thumb abduction and adduction

 - begin with the palm facing toward the body so the thumb is pointing toward the ceiling

 - bend the thumb to the palm